 Running the full length of the island is the Bermuda Railway Trail.
-It was once the path that the island’s train (lovingly known as the “Old Rattle and Shake”) would run but after the train was decommissioned in 1948, the path was transformed into a trail for walkers, runners and bike riders in 1964.
+It was once the path that the island’s train (lovingly known as the “Old Rattle and Shake”) would run but after the train was decommissioned in 1948, the path was transformed into a trail for walkers, runners and bike riders.
+The opening of the first four western sections took place on 4th June 1984.
 Today, the vast majority of the trails are accessible, and some are even linked by bridges.
 No matter which trail you choose to enjoy, natural beauty is found in abundance!

 5. Somerset Bridge

 Known as the smallest working drawbridge in the world, Somerset Bridge links Somerset Island to the mainland and has been around since at least 1620.
 The bridge itself is quite spectacular and when standing atop it and looking out into the Great Sound or Ely’s Harbour, you can appreciate how important that bridge would have been in Bermuda of yesteryear.
 If you get lucky and you catch a boat making its way under the bridge, make sure you snap a picture!

 This beautiful property is situated in the West End of the island and features 43-acres of private parkland administered by the Heydon Trust.
 Positioned at the southern end is Heydon Chapel, a very small church thought to have been built in 1620 and offers a striking view of Heydon’s Bay.
 The property is a bird sanctuary and also an abundance of plants both endemic and native.